 Timing points represent the physical Start, Finish, and Split points of your actual course, and contain a variety of settings that determine how tag reads are scored.

-Adding a New Timing Point
+Creating a New Timing Point and Interval

 - Click Timing Point next to the Timing Device button.
 This will open the Create a Timing Point window.